LA County Sees Slow but Steady Rise in COVID-19 Delta Variant Cases

-Los Angeles County reported 255 new cases of COVID-19 and nine additional deaths Saturday, while continuing to track the proliferation of coronavirus variants.
+Los Angeles County is reporting 258 new cases of COVID-19 and three additional deaths, while continuing to track the proliferation of coronavirus variants.

-Saturday's figures brought the county's totals to 1,247,361 cases and 24,439 fatalities since the pandemic began, according to the Los Angeles County Department of Public Health.
+Sunday's figures brought the county's totals to 1,247,618 cases and 24,441 fatalities since the pandemic began, according to the Los Angeles County Department of Public Health.

-According to state figures, there were 219 people hospitalized in the county due to COVID-19 as of Saturday, the same as Friday.
-There were 38 COVID patients in intensive care, down from 43 the previous day.
+According to state figures, there were 213 people hospitalized in the county due to COVID-19 as of Sunday, down from 219 on Saturday.
+There were 45 COVID patients in intensive care, up from 38 the previous day.

 Of particular interest to health officials is the Delta variant, formerly known as the Indian variant.
 That and related Kappa variants are involved in massive outbreaks in India, in the recent surge of cases in the U.K., and in ongoing outbreaks elsewhere worldwide.
 It appears the Delta variant is highly transmissible, and more contagious even than other highly contagious COVID variants.